Asia-Pacific countries need to collaborate to deal with climate change: Teo Chee Hean, Masagos

 READ: ‘Out of hand’ haze over Bangkok a symptom of invisible killer pollution in city every day

 The global population has grown from 6.1 billion in 2000 to 7.6 billion in 2018.
-This number is expected to increase and is projected to reach 9.8 billion by 2050, according to the United Nations (UN).
+This number is expected to increase and is projected to reach 9.8 billion by 2050, according to the United Nations.

 “Climate change also threatens to reverse gains we have made … if we continue with business-as-usual, our societies will suffer as climate change intensifies,” Mr Masagos said, referring to a recent report by the Intergovernmental Panel on Climate Change (IPCC) which warned that global temperatures could reach 1.5 degrees Celsius above pre-industrial levels as early as 2030.